w3c/tocc/management/Framework.md

 text\

+`CP: "data concept" is also used above and should also be defined`

 ## Framework

 The framework specification contained in this specification conforms to an *architecture framework* as specified in [ISO 42010](ISO42010).
 Specifically, the document identifies a set of *viewpoints*, each of which is designed to address a specific set of *concerns* held by *stakeholders*.
 The viewpoints are defined using *model kinds*, which specify modeling conventions to be used for specific presentations of the data.